Marine coastal ecosystem: Overview

-Coastal seas are highly productive systems, providing an array of ecosystem services to humankind, such as processing of nutrient effluents from land and climate regulation.
+The Earth has approximately 620000 km of coastline.
+Coastal habitats extend to the margins of the continental shelves, occupying about 7 percent by area of the Earth's oceans.
+These coastal seas are highly productive systems, providing an array of ecosystem services to humankind, such as processing of nutrient effluents from land and climate regulation.
 However, coastal ecosystems are threatened by human-induced pressures such as climate change and eutrophication.
+Recent studies have shown that over half of the world's population lives within 200km or so of a coastline, making these areas particularly susceptible to compounding pressures from climate change, lack of resources, and socioeconomic changes, illustrating that the future of coastal human-natural systems are now caught in a 'perfect storm'.
+The energy and resource consumption can clearly not be sustained, which poses a large challenge to coastal areas.
 In the coastal zone, the fluxes and transformations of nutrients and carbon sustaining coastal ecosystem functions and services are strongly regulated by benthic (that is, occurring at the seafloor) biological and chemical processes.

 Coastal systems also contribute to the regulation of climate and nutrient cycles, by efficiently processing anthropogenic emissions from land before they reach the ocean.
 The high value of these ecosystem services is obvious considering that a large proportion of the world population lives close to the coast.

 Currently, coastal seas around the world are undergoing major ecological changes driven by human-induced pressures, such as climate change, anthropogenic nutrient inputs, overfishing and the spread of invasive species.
 In many cases, the changes alter underlying ecological functions to such an extent that new states are achieved and baselines are shifted.

 In 2015, the United Nations established 17 Sustainable Development Goals with the aim of achieving certain targets by 2030.
 Their mission statement for their 14th goal, Life below water, is to "conserve and sustainably use the oceans, seas and marine resources for sustainable development".
 The United Nations has also declared 2021–2030 the UN Decade on Ecosystem Restoration, but restoration of coastal ecosystems is not receiving appropriate attention.